Fragrant pitcher sage

 Exposure Adaptations: Moderate shade, Partial sun

-Function: Small spaces, Residential spaces, Hummingbird plant, Container plant, California native, Borders, Fragrant foliage
+Function: Residential spaces, Hummingbird plant, Container plant, California native, Borders, Fragrant foliage

 Height: 3 ft. – 5 ft.